melo601/cuynuvanced/origin.md

 ## 17.34.36

-Not available
+Not available, check back later

 ## 17.45.36 and lower

-Deprecated, no support
+Deprecated and outdated, no support